Thursday, February 25, 2010

 Election Policy Recommendations

 Remove the campaign contributions box from tax forms.
+Prohibit government entities from providing political donation matching funds.

 Prohibit entities seeking and or receiving government contracts exceeding $50,000 per year from making political donations.

-Prohibit any cryptocurrency owning entity, anywhere in the world, from donating to US political entities.
-Prohibit any entity having investments greater than $10,000 in foreign and or multinational entities from donating to US primarily political entities.
+Prohibit any entity having investments greater than $10,000 in foreign and or multinational entities from donating to US political entities.

 Ban government entities from providing money and services for political party primaries.

 Ban current and former military personnel above the 0-4 rank from Federal elected positions and Federal political appointments, except at the Department of Defense and Department of Veterans Affairs.
-Prohibit current and former intelligence entity employees from government elected positions and political appointments, except at intelligence agencies.

-Require states and local governments to publish and distribute publicly funded voters' guides, describing issues and candidates for each public election, giving roughly equal space to each local candidate.
+Require states and local governments to publish and distribute publicly funded voters' guides, describing issues and candidates for each public election, giving roughly equal space to each candidate.

 Require candidates for federal and state legislatures to publish at least 12 example bills they will introduce once elected at least 200 days before the next legislative election.